adxsoft/obsidian-inbox/README.md

 A. Click start a new project
 B. Download the file *obsidian_inbox.aia.zip* to your computer
 C. Choose Projects menu, Import project (.aia) from my computer and choose the file *obsidian_inbox.aia* you just unzipped in step A
-D. Once the project is loaded click on the Blocks button at the top right
+D. Once the project is loaded click on the Blocks button at the top right (see file *obsidian_inbox_blocks.pdf* for image of the blocks
 E. change the global variables as follows
 F. global DropboxAccessToken   - set to your Dropbox Access Token value
 - global DropboxFolder - folder location of the text file - relative to the root folder of your Dropbox Apps - see 3 above